 This post is part of a series on Documenting During Internet Shutdowns.
-Look out for our comparison chart of various documentation apps, coming soon!

 With contributions by Arul Prakkash.